aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/stroke/transparency/_index.md

 ---
 title: Stroke.Transparency
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets a value between 0.0 opaque and 1.0 clear representing the degree of transparency of the stroke in C#
+description: Stroke property.
+Gets or sets a value between 0.0 opaque and 1.0 clear representing the degree of transparency of the stroke in C#
 type: docs
 weight: 180
 url: /net/aspose.words.drawing/stroke/transparency/